This policy explains the federal academic requirements to maintain eligibility for Federal Title IV financial aid at the Undergraduate Level.

 If a student completes a course successfully, then registers for the same course a second time, but withdraws from or fails the course, this still counts as their second taking.

-Students who are in danger of losing their federal aid will be notified after the fall grades are calculated and will receive an alert of the potential loss through BMAIL – The College's official mode of communication.
-It is advised that students consult with their departmental advisor in conjunction with The College's Academic Compliance Officer to determine what steps need to be taken to reduce the chance of being out of compliance at the end of the spring term.
+Students who are in danger of losing their federal aid will be notified after the grades are calculated for the term and will receive an alert of the potential financial aid loss through BMAIL – The College's official mode of communication.
+It is advised that students consult with their Program advisor in conjunction with The College's Academic Compliance Officer to determine what steps need to be taken to reduce the chance of being out of compliance at the end of the following term in which the student is registered for classes.

 Regaining Eligibility for Federal Title IV Aid: